Neural networks as low-cost surrogates for impurity solvers in quantum embedding methods: Discussion Conclusions

-Compared to earlier \gls*{ML} studies of impurity solvers and \gls*{DMFT}~\cite{Arsenault2014machine,Sheridan2021datadriven,Egor2024predicting, Lee2025language}, our work deliberately targets compactness and economy for the application at hand.
-In future efforts on more complex models and solvers beyond the single-impurity site, acquiring training data will become inherently more expensive.
-Therefore, beyond feasibility, representations, error-correction, and modern \gls*{ML} architectures, one should expect that the order of magnitude of training examples may be small.
-Our results suggest this route is not only feasible but also sufficiently accurate for real exploration of challenging regimes of the correlated electron problem.
+Compared to earlier \gls*{ML} studies of impurity solvers and \gls*{DMFT}~\cite{Arsenault2014machine, Sheridan2021datadriven, Egor2024predicting, Lee2025language}, our work deliberately targets compactness and data economy for the application at hand.
+In future studies of more complex models and solvers beyond the single-impurity problem, generating training data will become increasingly expensive.
+Accordingly, alongside questions of feasibility, representation, error-correction, and modern \gls*{ML} architectures, it is reasonable to expect that the number of training examples may remain small.
+Our results suggest that this approach is not only feasible but accurate enough to enable genuine exploration of challenging regimes in correlated-electron physics.
 While preparing this manuscript, Ref.~~\cite{valenti2026neural} appeared as a preprint.
 While this work is broader in scope and more materials-facing, our work uses roughly two orders of magnitude fewer training examples.
+This data efficiency may be related to our choice of learning target: rather than predicting the Green’s function $G(\tau)$ directly, our surrogate predicts the self-energy $\Sigma(\tau)$, from which $G(\tau)$ is recovered through Dyson’s equation.
+For the half-filled problem studied here, we found that learning the self-energy required fewer training examples than learning the Green’s function itself.
+One possible explanation is that learning $\Sigma(\tau)$ resembles a form of $\Delta$-learning, in which the known $G_{0}(\tau)$ provides useful scaffolding, thereby reducing error sensitivity and yielding a more favorable target for Legendre expansion.

 Taken together, our results suggest a new paradigm for exploring many-body Hamiltonians with \gls*{ML}-based quantum impurity solvers.
-As mentioned above, carefully constructed models on small synthetic datasets can enable essentially continuous phase-diagram predictions, and their utility can be extended to impurity solver accelerators.
+As mentioned above, carefully constructed models on small synthetic datasets can enable essentially continuous predictions of phase diagrams, and their utility can be extended to impurity solver accelerators.
 The newly acquired exact results may be reused for further self-improving training, thereby improving model accuracy and expanding its mapping to new physical regions of important model Hamiltonians.